xforcehacker/NJCU_Linux_Class/Week10/Homework.md

 b     01100010 98      62  The letter b in ASCII encoding
 ```

 Make sure the output is left-aligned with the column headers.
-Also, the input should only accept the the characters
+Also, the input should only accept the following 27 characters:
 a-z
-A-Z
-0-9
-.
-,
-!
 ?

 You don't need to include error handling of unacceptable characters.
 So you can assume the program will never be run as: